Human Trafficking: A Hidden Problem

 Human Trafficking: A Global Problem

-Human trafficking is modern-day slavery involving people being bought, sold, and forced into slave labor and/or sexual exploitation.
+Human trafficking involves people being bought, sold, and forced into labor and/or sexual exploitation.
 The United Nations recently reported that four million people are traded each year against their will to work in servitude in their own country or around the globe.
 Many are trafficked into the United States.
 It’s estimated that eighty percent of trafficking victims are women and girls.

 Human Trafficking, A Problem in the U.S.